 1. Club COVID-19 Committee

-Your Club COVID-19 Committee must remain in operation throughout the Return to Play implementation phases and must maintain the protocols as outlined in the General Guide for Clubs.
+Your Club COVID-19 Committee must remain in operation throughout the Return to Play implementation phases and must maintain the protocols as outlined in the Safe Return to Training Protocols (SRTTP).

 2. Club/Venue Access